$C^*$-algebraic drawings of dendroidal sets: -algebras associated with trees: noncommutative dendrices

-Finally, if $\theta: S\map T$ is an isomorphism in $\Omega$ then $\theta^*: D(T)\map D(S)$ acts on the generators as $q_e\mapsto q_{\theta^{-1}(e)}$.
-One can readily verify that $\theta^*$ is a unital $*$-homomorphism.
-Let $\SCu$ denote the category of separable unital $C^*$-algebras with unit preserving $*$-homomorphisms.
+\begin{rem} Observe that if $\theta: S\map T$ is an isomorphism in $\Omega$ then $\theta^*: D(T)\map D(S)$ acts on the generators as $q_e\mapsto q_{\theta^{-1}(e)}$.
+One can readily verify that $\theta^*$ is a unital $*$-homomorphism. \end{rem} Let $\SCu$ denote the category of separable unital $C^*$-algebras with unit preserving $*$-homomorphisms.
 Extending the Gel'fand--Na{\u{\i}}mark duality $\SCu^\op$ is regarded as the category of compact Hausdorff noncommutative spaces with continuous maps.

 \begin{prop} The association of a noncommutative dendrex with a tree $T\mapsto D(T)$ defines a functor $D:\Omega\functor\SCu^\op$. \end{prop}

 \begin{proof} In view of Lemma \ref{treeMap} it suffices to show that the $*$-homomorphisms $\partial_e^*,\partial_v^*,\sigma_v^*$ and $\theta^*$ satisfy the face and degeneracy identities (see subsection \ref{iden}).
 Note that thanks to the universal property of universal $C^*$-algebras we simply need to verify that various combinations of these $*$-homomorphisms governed by the identities agree on generators.